Gibraltar

 Individual - Significant developments

-Below is a summary of the key taxation changes to existing legislation as a result of the Chief Minister’s Budget speech on 11 July 2023.
+Below is a summary of the key taxation changes to existing legislation as a result of the Chief Minister’s and Minister for Taxation's budget speeches in July 2024.

 Personal tax rates